Archer Aviation Inc. research snapshot

 $2 to $4 over 12 to 24 months

-More likely if certification or commercial launch slips materially, safety or technical issues emerge, Stellantis or United Airlines reduce commitment, manufacturing costs rise, route demand disappoints, cash burn stays high, or new equity and convertible financing dilute shareholders at weak prices.
+More likely if certification or commercial launch slips materially, safety or technical issues emerge, Stellantis, United Airlines, or Anduril reduce commitment, manufacturing costs rise, route or defense demand disappoints, cash burn stays high, insider selling continues, or new equity and convertible financing dilute shareholders at weak prices.

 ACHR AI technical analysis